Home / Blogs / Page 3

 Fluorocarbon vs. silicone: What’s the difference?

 When it comes to finding the perfect heat-resistant flexible material for your gasket, it often comes down to fluorocarbon and silicone.
-In addition to high heat resistance, the material should also hold up well to compression pressure and weather.
+In addition to high heat resistance, the material should also hold up well to compression pressure and the weather.

 Fluorocarbons also withstand high operating heat up to 400 degrees.
 But fluorocarbons have a couple of advantages over silicone: